Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 For the upper bound on $C_2$, note that since $\mathcal{B}$ has an Archimedean specification, so does $\Omega$.
-Thus we can apply the general SOS upper bounds with equality~\cref{eq:X relax sharp}, in particular with $F(X)$ being the right-hand side of the ODE system~\cref{eq:augmenteddim1}, with $\Phi(X)$ being $\Psi^B$, and with $k=j$.
+Thus we can apply the general SOS equality~\cref{eq:X relax sharp}, in particular with $F(X)$ being the right-hand side of the ODE system~\cref{eq:augmenteddim1}, with $\Phi(X)$ being $\Psi^B$, and fixing $k=j$.
 This gives

-Note that the variable called $B$ in~\cref{eq:X relax sharp} is $\varepsilon$ in~\cref{eq:dL sphere sos pf 1}, where $B$ has a different meaning.
+Note that the variable called $B$ in~\cref{eq:X relax sharp} is $\varepsilon$ in~\cref{eq:dL sphere sos pf 1}, and here $B$ has a different meaning.
 Let $B$ be such that the constraint holds in expression~\cref{eq:dL sphere pf 2} for $d_L$.
 This constraint is equivalent to both sides of~\cref{eq:dL sphere sos pf 1} being nonpositive, and nonpositivity of the right-hand infimum in~\cref{eq:dL sphere sos pf 1} implies that there exists polynomial $V$ satisfying the SOS constraint for any $\varepsilon>0$.
 Since such $V$ exists for any $B>d_L-j$ ,